Cruise activities typically garner one of three responses:

 2. "That was fun!
 Don't they have this on [insert competitor cruise line here]?"

-In the double-barreled challenge of attracting new passengers while keeping veteran cruisers surprised and hooked, cruise lines frequently roll out industry-first features.
-Designers and visionaries seemingly plumb the depths of their fantasies to create onboard attractions that are guaranteed to amaze and amuse passengers.
-The trend started with rock-climbing walls, waterslides and ice-skating rinks and quickly escalated to surf simulators, levitating cocktail bars and the latest in high-tech entertainment.
-With amenities like these, you may never want to leave the ship.
+In the double-barreled challenge of attracting new passengers while keeping veteran cruisers surprised and hooked, cruise lines frequently roll out industry-first cruise ship activities.
+Designers and visionaries seemingly plumb the depths of their fantasies to create onboard attractions that are guaranteed to amaze and amuse.
+The trend started with rock climbing walls, waterslides and ice skating rinks and quickly escalated to skydiving simulators, levitating cocktail bars and the latest in high-tech entertainment, especially on the newest cruise ships.
+With fun cruise activities like these, you may never want to leave the ship.

 Cruises are no longer sedate affairs, as these active and adrenaline-pumping attractions can attest.

-2. Hang ten.
-The surf's always up on Royal Caribbean's Freedom- and Oasis-class ships.
-Surfers can do their best Gidget or Laird Hamilton impression on the FlowRider, a surf simulator that generates waves on top of a cushioned platform.
-Catch your waves belly-down (a la bodyboarding), or standing up (classic North Shore style).
-Though the tide is faux, the pain and humiliation can be real: one slip on the board, and you may hurtle back up the wave and slam into the backboard.
+The surf's always up on Royal Caribbean's Quantum-, Oasis- and Freedom-class ships.
+Surfers can do their best Gidget or Laird Hamilton impressions on the FlowRider, a surf simulator that generates waves on top of a cushioned platform.
+Catch your waves belly-down (a la bodyboarding) or standing up (classic North Shore style).
+Though the tide is faux, the pain and humiliation can be real: one slip on the board, and you may hurtle back up the wave and promptly wipe out.
 Added pressure: Patrons of the Wipe Out Bar are watching, so be sure to flash a smile as you topple over.

-While many lines still rock the Vegas-style shows abounding with feathers and glitter, several cruise lines have elevated onboard performances and activities to the next level.
+While many lines still rock the Vegas-style shows abounding with feathers and glitter and keep a busy schedule of sea-day fun (pool games, trivia contests, etc.), several cruise lines have elevated onboard performances and activities to the next level.